Generalized Inverse Optimal Control and its Application in Biology: Optimality principles in biology

 However, as previously mentioned, this approach has faced considerable criticisms.
 For example, as discussed by Maynard Smith \cite{Smith1978-dn}, Lewontin argued that simply invoking an optimality principle without a clear way to define and quantify what is being optimized can result in a weak scientific explanation.
 Adding more constraints after the fact (the "ad hoc secondary problem") to justify a particular outcome can weaken the robustness of the model.

 These and related criticisms motivate the development of new methods aimed at inferring optimality principles directly from data.
 While the call for a reverse optimality approach was made several decades ago \cite{McFarland1977-vt,Smith1978-dn}, a comprehensive methodology of this nature is still lacking.
 We believe that the time is ripe for the development of data-driven approaches capable of analyzing extensive biological dynamic datasets to uncover the fundamental principles dictating these dynamics, while integrating constraints from the outset.
 In other words, we claim the necessity for a method for unbiased identification of optimality principles from dynamic (time-series) data and prior knowledge.
 This approach would ensure that these optimality principles are not merely speculative but grounded in empirical evidence and quantifiable constraints.
 To ensure that such a method addresses most of the critiques outlined above, it would be beneficial to consider several assumptions and clarifications.

-Firstly, we assume that the optimality principle can be mathematically represented as a \textbf{constrained multicriteria dynamic optimization} problem.
+First, we assume that the optimality principle can be mathematically represented as a \textbf{constrained multicriteria dynamic optimization} problem.
 This formulation yields Pareto optimal solutions, providing a natural means of managing the interplay between \textbf{constraints and trade-offs}.
 The selection of appropriate elementary objective functions is problem-dependent and should prioritize those with \textbf{strong selection pressure}, defined as the functions expected to have the most significant impact on fitness.
 We are also assuming that dynamics play a key role in the optimality principle.
 While network structure and steady state data can define key aspects of function, robustness, and regulation in certain cases (e.g., metabolic pathways \cite{Stelling2002}), it is generally challenging to determine \textit{a priori} if this alone is sufficient to infer optimality.
 Therefore, we posit that a kinetic mechanistic description is necessary.